doctorfree/nvim-lazyman/README.md

            'Adib' 'Optixal' 'Plug' 'Simple' 'Heiker' 'LaTeX'
-    -W indicates install and initialize all 'Personal' Neovim configurations -x 'conf' indicates install and initialize nvim-starter 'conf' config 'conf' can be one of 'Basic', 'Kickstart', 'NvPak', 'Extralight', 'Opinion', 'StartLsp', 'StartMason',
+    -W indicates install and initialize all 'Personal' Neovim configurations -x 'conf' indicates install and initialize nvim-starter 'conf' config 'conf' can be one of 'Basic' 'Kickstart' 'NvPak' 'Extralight' 'Opinion' 'StartLsp' 'StartMason' 'Minimal'
-       'Minimal', 'Modular', 'HardHacker', 'PDE', 'StartBase'
+       'Modular' 'HardHacker' 'Modern' 'PDE' 'StartBase'
     -X indicates install and initialize all 'Starter' configs -y indicates do not prompt, answer 'yes' to any prompt -Y indicates install and initialize all 'Custom' configs